-On this screen you can solve equations, inequalities, or systems.
-If you need to perform a different operation, press the button and select the appropriate operation.
+On this tab you can solve equations, inequalities, or systems.
+If you need to perform a different operation, press the appropriate operation tab.

 Make sure that you have actually entered an equation or inequality (it needs to contain either the =, <, >, ≤, or ≥).
 For example, x + y + 2 is not an equation; it is an expression.
 On the other hand, x + y + 2 = 0 is an equation that can be solved (for either one of the variables).